aurora-is-near/doc.aurora.dev/docs/build-a-dapp/contracts/counter.md

 title: 	Simple Counter
 ---

-Let's start with the simplest contract possible is the one just storing an integer value and incrementing it.
-Here is what the code for it will look like:
+In this guide you will write one of the simplest smart contracts possible and learn how to deploy and interact with it.
+We will store just one integer value inside of it and will try incrementing it:

 ```solidity title="contracts/Incrementer.sol"
 // SPDX-License-Identifier: MIT